Bribie Island: Demographics

 According to the Australian Bureau of Statistics there were 16,209 persons resident on the island in 2006.
 Of these, 7796 (48%) were males and 8413 (52%) were females.
 Of the total population 1.6% were Indigenous persons compared with 2.3% for all of Australia.

 13.6% of the population on the island were children aged between 0–14 years and 50.3% were persons aged 55 years and over.
 The median age of persons was 55 years, compared with 37 years for all of Australia.
 75.7% stated they were born in Australia.
 Other places of birth included were: England 6.6%, New Zealand 4.0%, Germany 0.9%, Netherlands 0.8% and South Ossetia 0.8%.
 The median weekly household income was $609, compared with $1,027 for all of Australia.

 Cultural references

 In 2004 a reality television series called The Hot House that aired on Network Ten was filmed on Bribie Island.
 The show entailed 14 couples building a house together knowing that only one couple would win the house and a number of prizes, including a boat, which came with it.
 On the final night of filming locals were given free tickets to enter the area which had been fenced off for filming.

-In popular fiction

-The Enigmatic Mr Phelps, a novel by Canada-based English international crime writer David B. Green, was partly set in Banksia Beach during the winter of 2004.
-It includes many references to the island and the surrounding area.
-Part two of the two-part novel, Berlin by Christmas, features an opening chapter based entirely on the island.
-The fictional character of "Phelps" is often confused with the real life of the author.

 Nick Earls' 1996 novel After January includes a description of a visit to the beach and the ruins of World War II battlements on the northern end of the island.